MultiPoolMiner/MultiPoolMiner/README.txt

 	Report and monitor your mining rig's status by including the command above.
 Wallet address must be set even if you are only using MiningPoolHub as a pool.
 You can access the reported information by entering your wallet address on the https://multipoolminer.io/monitor web address.
 By using this service you understand and accept the terms and conditions detailed in this document (further below).

 -minerstatuskey
         By default the MPM monitor uses the BTC address (-wallet) to identify your mining machine (rig).
 Use --minerstatuskey [your-miner-status-key] to anonymize your rig.
 To get your minerstatuskey goto to https://multipoolminer.io/monitor

 -switchingprevention
 	Since version 2.6, the delta value (integer) that was used to determine how often MultiPoolMiner is allowed to switch, is now user-configurable on a scale of 1 to infinity on an intensity basis.
 Default is 1 (Start.bat default is 2).
 Recommended values are 1-10 where 1 means the most frequent switching and 10 means the least switching.
 Please note setting this value to zero (0) will not turn this function off!
 Please see further explanation in MULTIPOOLMINER'S LOGIC section below.

+-autoupdate:false
+    By default MPM will perform an automatic update on startup if a newer version is found.
+Set to 'false' to disable automatic update to latest MPM version.

 ====================================================================